Blenheim Estate’s Grass Routes project works to connect our local communities with a series of permissive and cycle paths.

-Often in small towns and villages, connectivity is poor with links to railways being haphazard, cycle networks are inconsistent, and footpaths do not join up.
+Often in small towns and villages, connectivity is poor with links to railways being haphazard, cycle networks inconsistent, and footpaths not joining up.
 As a result of this, four out of five journeys in our local area are by car.

-We are working with local groups and organisations to improvement the current transport links and provide green transport routes.
-These routes will link existing and new communities to each other, and to the existing infrastructure, so increasing accessibility and reducing our reliance on cars.
+We are working with local groups and organisations to improve the current transport links and provide green transport routes.
+These routes will link existing and new communities to each other, as well as to the existing infrastructure, thereby increasing accessibility and reducing our reliance on cars.

 This element of our land strategy is aimed at connecting the local community by way of a network of cycle routes and paths across our land, promoting green travel and connecting the local villages in a more environmentally friendly way.